How To Turn Off Your Monitor With Keyboard

 How to Turn Off Your Monitor With a Keyboard Shortcut on a Mac

-The best thing about this keyboard shortcut is that it turns off the screen without putting your computer to sleep.
-This means you can carry on with your work immediately after you press any button on your keyboard.
+The best thing about this keyboard shortcut is that it turns off the screen without going to sleep.
+This means you can continue your work immediately after pressing any keyboard button.
 You won’t be prompted to unlock the screen or enter your local Windows password.

-However, if you want to turn off the screen and at the same time put your computer to sleep, the keyboard shortcut to use is “Option + Command + Eject.”
+However, if you want to turn off the screen and simultaneously put your computer to sleep, the keyboard shortcut is “Option + Command + Eject.”

 How to Turn Off Your Monitor With a Keyboard Shortcut on a Chromebook

-Chromebooks are designed for ease of use, and one of the features that makes them so user-friendly is the fact that you can easily turn off the screen.
+Chromebooks are designed for ease of use, and one of the features that makes them so user-friendly is that you can quickly turn off the screen.
 You can also turn off your monitor by putting your Chromebook into “sleep” mode.
 Here’s how:

 - Press the power button for three seconds.
-A menu will appear with the options to “Sign Out,” “Sleep,” or “Shut Down.”
+A power menu will appear.

 - Select “Sleep” to turn off the screen.